Captain-Chen/DSA_in_Python/README.md

-# Projects - Data Structures & Algorithms in Python (Goodrich, Tamassia, Goldwasser)
+# Data Structures & Algorithms in Python (Goodrich, Tamassia, Goldwasser)

 ## What is this?
-My working solutions for some of the assigned projects in the textbook.
-Each solution file name follows the format of:
-`p-chapter_number.question_number_descriptor.py` -> `p-2.34_simple_histogram.py`.
+A collection of implementations using a wide range of data structures and algorithms from the Data Structures & Algorithms in Python textbook.

-Code may be unoptimized and contain bugs.
+*Note:* Code may be unoptimized and contain bugs.

-## How to run
-1. Clone the repository somewhere
 `git clone https://github.com/Captain-Chen/DSA_in_Python.git`

-2. Run each solution separately using your debugger and IDE of choice.
-Solutions typically are outputted to the console.
+### Directory
+`projects/` Working code for assigned projects at the end of each chapter
+`algorithms/` Implementation of various algorithms mentioned throughout the textbook